Lac du Bonnet has six great park locations to choose from!

 Lac du Bonnet Town Dock and Beach

-The Lac du Bonnet Town Dock and Beach is also home to the yearly Canada Day Fireworks Display and the Lac du Bonnet Ice Fishing Derby.
+The Lac du Bonnet Town Dock and Beach are also home to the yearly Canada Day Fireworks Display and the Lac du Bonnet Ice Fishing Derby.

 More commonly known to the local kids as Elephant Park because of the large play structure, Memorial park has a large open field for playing, and swings to play on.